-The company has exposure to the following risks from financial instruments:
+The Company has exposure to the following risks from financial instruments:

-- > Credit risk;
+- Credit risk;

 - > Liquidity risk;

-- > Market risk; and
+- Market risk; and

-- > Interest risk.
+- Interest risk.

-The company risk management policies are established to identify and analyse the risks faced by the company, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
+The Company's risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.

-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the company activities.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.

-The company Risk Committee considers reports from the market and credit risk business units.
+The Company's Risk Committee considers reports from the market and credit risk business units.
 The other committee that provides risk management oversight is the Audit Committee.
-The Audit Committee considers reports from Internal Audit consisting of both regular and ad hoc reviews of risk management controls and procedures.
+The Audit Committee considers reports from internal audit consisting of both regular and ad hoc reviews of risk management controls and procedures.